bevkoski/philosophy/quotes.md

 ---

 > Since most of our daily activities relate to some sort of physical or psychological discomfort, life can be seen as sacred torture.

+---

+> Every bond in this universe can be described through the relation of the guide and the guided.